roboscienceorg/book/source/Terms/PlanarManipulators.rst

    The interior angles for the two link manipulator.

-From Figure :numref:`twolinklabeled2`, we have
+Continuing with the derivation, from Figure :numref:`twolinklabeled2`, we have

 .. math::
    :label: eqn:theta1step1